-Dropshipping is a very popular business model.
-You only pay for the products you actually sell, you don’t need to keep products in stock and you don’t need to ship orders.
-But dropshipping isn’t your ideal get-rich-quick scheme.
+With an ecommerce business based on dropshipping you only pay your supplier for the products you actually sell, you don’t need to keep products in stock and you don’t need to ship orders.
+Even though it sure isn’t your ideal get-rich-quick scheme, it is a very popular business model.
 So, what are the pros and cons of dropshipping?

 - The definition of dropshipping